eddie9110/Easy-Restock/README.md

 ### Retailers
   -	Sign up - POST /api/retailers/signup
   -	Login - POST /api/retailers/login
-  -	Update their Profile - POST /api/retailers/updateprofile (In the request body, include the product field you want to update e.g. quantity, product name, e.t.c)
+  -	Update their Profile - PUT /api/retailers/updateprofile (In the request body, include the product field you want to update e.g. quantity, product name, e.t.c)
   -	Search for a product by its name or category** - POST /api/products/search?query=<"your_query">&page=<"page_you_want">
   -	Add a product to cart - POST /api/cart/addtocart (In the request body, indicate include the productId & quantity of items needed)
   - Create an order - *Pending checkout feature using mobile money GET /api/orders/